Bea Miller: 2019–present: Touring and Elated!

 Miller released the single "That Bitch" in November 2019, independently from her record label.
-She portrayed League of Legends character Evelynn in the virtual musical group K/DA for "The Baddest" a single from K/DA's EP All Out.
+She portrayed League of Legends character Evelynn in the virtual musical group K/DA for "The Baddest" a single from K/DA's EP All Out with Miyeon, Soyeon and Wolftyla.
 In September 2020, Bea Miller would release a series of compilation EPs which consisted of; Quarantine on September 4, Sad Boy Hours on September 18 and Lust on September 24.

 On October 7, 2020, Bea Miller announced the release of the single "Wisdom Teeth" which would be released on October 9 and serve as the lead single to Miller's EP Elated!, which was released on October 23, 2020.
 On November 6, 2021, Miller's single "Playground" was featured in the first act of the League of Legends animated series Arcane; this single was released the same day.
 The single's music video was part of the opening ceremony for the 2021 League of Legends World Championship.

 On January 13, 2023, Miller's single "Lonely Bitch" was released on her own record label, Gauche Records.
 The record label was created by Miller in partnership with ADA, a music distribution company owned by Warner Music Group.

 Personal life

 Miller is the daughter of two mothers, and has two adopted younger siblings.
-She is from Maplewood, New Jersey.
+She was born in Manhattan, New York and was raised in Maplewood, New Jersey.
 As a preteen, Miller attended the family camp COLAGE in Provincetown, Massachusetts.
-Miller experiences synesthesia, which means she sees different colors when hearing certain sounds.
+Miller experiences a form of synesthesia known as chromesthesia, which means she sees different colors when hearing certain sounds.

 In 2015, Miller began dating American singer Jacob Whitesides.
 The couple broke up in May 2016, after one year of dating.

 Miller is an ambassador for the anti-bullying charity Ditch the Label.